yarian/layer-websdk/README.md

 query.update(builder.forConversation(conversationTwo.id));
 ```

-The QueryBuilder may suit some developer styles better, and makes specifying a predicateis simpler than concatenating strings when specifying a predicate.
+The QueryBuilder may suit some developer styles better, and makes specifying a predicate simpler than concatenating strings when specifying a predicate.

 #### Query Results